Are Social Media Feeds Dead in 2026? What Is Replacing Them?

 But if you do start your own Facebook Group be prepared to devote time to it!
 You will have to moderate and respond to comments quickly.
 (Having more than one person manage a group would be a smart move!)

-You can make your lists private or public.
-You can add or delete people at any time as needed.
+• You can make your lists private or public.

-However, you do have options with your Twitter newsfeeds.
-You can pick your favorite topics that will change your algorithm.
-Go to your settings and explore areas to see all the latest options.
+However, you do have options with your X Twitter newsfeeds.
+You can pick your favorite topics that will change your own algorithm.

-What Are Twitter Spaces?
+What Are X Spaces?

 What About The Instagram Algorithm?